 - Host a company-wide Big Talk event.

 Big Talk at Networking Events and Conferences

 Help people move beyond the classic, repetitive networking small talk questions like “What do you do?”
 “Where are you from?”
 “What is your job title?” to make substantial and lasting connections.
-Host Big Talk networking sessions to enable attendees to establish common interests, identify qualities that make people successful at their jobs, and highlight the traits, quirks, talents, or passions that a unique person brings to their job, thus resulting in more memorable interactions.
+Host Big Talk networking sessions to enable attendees to establish common interests and highlight the traits, quirks, talents, or passions that a unique person brings to their role, thus resulting in more memorable interactions.

-Become a Big Talk ambassador at your university.
+Skip the small talk of “What’s your field of study?” and “Where are you from?” to make more meaningful longer-lasting relationships.
+Become a Big Talk ambassador.
 Sign up, receive a turnkey kit, and become a leader at your school to help classmates feel more connected to each other.